goncalor/8bitdo-kbd-mapper/README.md

 - [x] write udev rule to avoid running as root
 - [ ] add support for macros
 - [ ] add support for external Super Buttons
+  - for now, depending on the mappings you need, you may be able to configure them using the steps under "Fast Key Mapping" seen in [the manual](https://download.8bitdo.com/Manual/PC-Peripherals/retro-mechanical-keyboard.pdf)

 Why not Rust?